-Information on exports of conventional arms and related technologies is presented to the Czech Parliament on its request.
-In addition, the Licensing Office publishes an annual report on the control of trade in military equipment in the Czech Republic.
+Annual report on exports of conventional arms and related technologies is presented to the Czech Parliament on its request.
+After the approval by the government, LO MIT publishes this report on the website.

 19. Are all guidelines governing conventional arms transfers nationally published?